 The overall purpose of the Capex Committee is to act on behalf of the Board in reviewing and making recommendations on expenditures for capital projects that are in excess of the management limit, but within the authority of the Capex Committee, as set by the Board from time to time.
 Subject to any change by the Board, the Capex Committee reviews and considers individual capital expenditures of \$5 million or more.
 The Capex Committee has the authority to approve any capital expenditure between \$5 million and \$25 million.
-Any project approval in excess of \$25 million is subject to the approval of the Board.
+Any project approval in excess of \$25 million is subject to the approval of the full Board.
 In addition, the Capex Committee reviews any lesser capital expenditures referred to it by the Board or the CEO.
-The Capex Committee is composed of four independent Directors and Mr. Singleton.
-The CEO is an ex-officio member.
+The Capex Committee is composed of four Directors, three of which are independent.